bowman2001/hugo-mod-katex/README.md

 ## Styling

-In case we need to style them the latex expressions get wrapped into HTML tags.
+The latex expressions get wrapped into HTML tags so we can style them according to our layout:

 - The shortcode adds a `span`-tag with the class `.katex-inline`.